mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 There are three deployment options:

- 1. Serve both Web and realtime portions from the same host and port
+ 1. Serve both Web and realtime portions from the same host and port and use URL-based routing to distinguish between them
    - Advantages
      1. Everything looks consistent
      2. No need to worry about cross-domain scripting policies